 8. Working with businesses and others we regulate

-- Seek to minimise any inconsistency by ensuring our partners have access to the advice that we have given you and we will have regard to the advice you have received from others
+- seek to minimise any inconsistency by ensuring our partners have access to the advice that we have given you and we will have regard to the advice you have received from others; and,

 8.4.
 When we visit you to monitor compliance, as well as providing you with advice to correct non-compliance, we will:

-- Seek to gain an understanding of how your business operates and the pressures you face (ref 3.4)
+seek to gain an understanding of how your business operates and the pressures you face (ref.
+3.4); and,

 8.5.
-Our approach to targeting monitoring of compliance and our checks on individual businesses are explained in greater detail in our published Enforcement policy available here.
+Our approach to targeting monitoring of compliance and our checks on individual businesses are explained in greater detail in our published Enforcement policy.

 8.6.
 If we require you to take action to remedy any failings we will:

-- Keep in touch with you until the matter is resolved providing you with support and updates
+- keep in touch with you until the matter is resolved providing you with support and updates; and,

 9.1.
 We value input from you to help us ensure our service is meeting your needs.
 We would like to hear from you whether your experience of us has been good or in need of improvement.
 This helps us to ensure we keep doing the right things and make changes where we need to.
 We would welcome your feedback at any time.
 You can provide feedback in the following ways:

 9.2.
 If we have failed to meet your expectations or the standards set out in this document then you may wish to make a complaint about the service.
-Essex County Council has a corporate complaints policy.
-Details can be found here.
+Essex County Council has a Corporate Complaints policy.